MichLiang/michliang.github.io/README.md

-# Pharmacist, Artist, Animal Lover, Swimmer
+# Pharmacist • Artist • Swimmer • Instrumentalist

 Hi, my name's Michelle, and I'm a hospital pharmacist working in internal medicine.
 On the side, I enjoy creating art, learning about UI/UX, and trying my hand at learning how to code.